The Mont Blanc neutrinos from SN 1987A: Could they have been monochromatic (8 MeV) tachyons with $m^2=-0.38$ keV$^2$?: Appendix

 In 1989 the K-II Collaboration published the results of a search for solar neutrinos from the reaction ${^8}B\rightarrow {^8Be^*}+e^++\nu_e$ based on 450 days of data.~\citep{Hi1989} The beginning of the data-taking period overlapped the date of SN 1987A, but most of it was many months afterwards.
 Generally, models of neutrino luminosity show rapid power law declines with time during the SN cooling period.
 As a result, the number of neutrinos observed months after the main burst that were due to the SN will be a far smaller fraction of the background than for a time interval that was only minutes or hours after the main burst.
 This fact, {\emph{in principle,}} allows the $^8B$ data to define the SN background spectrum, and to do so with very little statistical uncertainty, given the factor of 5000 difference in the observation times for the $^8B$ and SN data sets.
 The $\nu_e$ from $^8B$ are detected via the reaction $\nu_e+e^-\rightarrow\nu_e+e^-,$ unlike the $\bar{\nu}_e$ from SN 1987A are detected mainly by the $e^+$ they create.
 However, the background spectra in both data sets due to radioactivity and cosmic rays are effectively the same because the sign of the charge of the $e^\pm$ is not distinguished by the measured quantities.~\citep{Hi1989}

 Fig. 5(a) displays data extracted from Fig. 1 in Ref.~\citep{Hi1989}, and it shows (as circles) the distribution of $e^+/e^-$ energies in the $^8B$ data set for $E_e>6 MeV$ after a 680 ton fiducial cut was made.
-Also shown in Fig. 5(a) as a dashed curve is a fit to the $^8B$ data consisting of a Gaussian plus a constant: $N = Ae^{(E-E_0)^2/2\sigma^2}+C,$ which is what is used to obtain the background curve for the SN data.
-However, there must be an adjustment to the values of $A, E_0, \sigma$ and C between the curves displayed in Figs. 2(a) and 1(b) based on the different units indicated by the top labels in those figures.
+Also shown in Fig. 5(a) as a dashed curve is our fit to the $^8B$ data consisting of a Gaussian plus a constant: $N = Ae^{(E-E_0)^2/2\sigma^2}+C,$ which is what is used to obtain the background curve for the SN data.
+However, there must be an adjustment to the values of $A, E_0, \sigma$ and C between the curves displayed in Figs. 5(a) and 4(b) based on the different units indicated by the top labels in those figures.
 Thus, for now the background for the SN data is assumed to be the same as the $^8B$ data after adjustments due {\emph {only}} to the different time intervals, fiducial masses, and energy bin widths in the two data sets.
-Later, however, a further adjustment to the SN background is shown to be needed -- see dotted curve in Fig. 4(b). {\emph {Note that this adjustment should in no way imply that the Kamiokande Collaboration made any error in their background for either the SN or $^8B$ data sets, only that the two backgrounds are not identical.}}
+Later a further adjustment to the SN background is shown to be needed -- see dotted curve in Fig. 4(b).
+This background adjustment due to slightly different triggering criteria for the two data sets can be seen to lead to a relatively small change in the size of the $\sim 600$ excess counts integrated over energy.

 Fig. 5(b) shows the result of a background subtraction for the histogrammed SN data in Fig. 4(b), after converting the horizontal scale from $N_{hit}$ to the {\emph {neutrino}} energy $E_\nu=cN_{hit}+1.3$ MeV.
-Given the $5\%$ uncertainty in $c=0.363$, the fitted Gaussian in Fig. 5(b) is found to center at $E_{max}=7.5\pm 0.4$ MeV, and have $\Delta E/E_{max}=21\%.$ The latter value is consistent with the expected $25\%$ energy resolution based on $\Delta E/E=22\%/\sqrt{E/10}.$~\citep{Hi1988} Thus, the observed peak is consistent with being an 8 MeV $\bar{\nu}$ spectral line broadened by the estimated energy resolution.
+Given the $5\%$ uncertainty in $c=0.363$, the fitted Gaussian in Fig. 5(b) is found to center at $E_{max}=7.5\pm 0.4$ MeV, and have $\Delta E/E_{max}=21\%.$ The latter value is consistent with the expected $25\%$ energy resolution based on $\Delta E/E=22\%/\sqrt{E/10}.$~\citep{Hi1988} Thus, the observed peak is consistent with being a 8 MeV $\bar{\nu}$ spectral line broadened by the estimated energy resolution.